JLW-Dev-Coder/virtuallaunch.pro/BLOG.md

 2026-03-18_011_why-tax-professionals-struggle-with-marketing-infrastructure.html
 ```

-These establish the initial **VLP narrative arc** and publishing pattern.
+These establish the **narrative foundation and publishing pattern**.

----

-If you want, I can also produce a **10-line “new article starter template”** writers can paste into a new file so nobody accidentally breaks your build system again.